Do creatives need a fitness journey?

 My stomach pains have stopped since I changed my eating and workout habits, and I feel much more energized throughout the day.

 In other words: I know I can do it!
-This spreads throughout all my areas of life.
-I know I can workout regularly, change my health, and thus I know I can also write regularly and be successful in my job, day in day out.
+I know I can workout regularly, change my health, and thus I know I can also write regularly and be successful in my business, day in day out.

-Instant changes never last – we might hunger ourselves to lose weight, but as we start eating normally again, it will be back up.
-We might get a one hit wonder and get rich fast, but this won’t last long and will never happen again.
+Instant changes never last: We might hunger to lose weight, but as we start eating normally again, it will be back up.
+We might get a one-hit-wonder, but how long will it last?